AKtime12/MULTIPLICATION-TABLE-GENRATOR/README.md

 # MULTIPLICATION-TABLE-GENRATOR
-It is a python program which used as multiplication table genrator ."  " def print_table(num):
+It is a python program which used as multiplication table genrator ."\n" def print_table(num):
     for i in range(1, 11):
         print(f"{num} x {i} = {num*i}")